paritytech/polkadot/roadmap/implementers-guide/src/node/utility/availability-store.md

         - Register a `"prune_by_time"` entry for the candidate based on the current time + 1 day + 1 hour.
       - For each candidate that we encounter under `f` which is not under the finalized block hash,
         - Remove all entries under `f` in the `Unfinalized` state.
         - If the `CandidateMeta` has state `Unfinalized` with an empty list of blocks, downgrade to `Unavailable` and re-schedule pruning under the timestamp + 1 hour.
-We do not prune here as the candidate still may be included in a descendent of the finalized chain.
+We do not prune here as the candidate still may be included in a descendant of the finalized chain.
       - Remove all `"unfinalized"` keys under `f`.
   - Update last_finalized = finalized.